cassava/repoctl/README.md

 more examples.

 ### Installation
-Either install `repoctl` from AUR using your preferred method, or if you have `go` already installed, then:
+Either install `repoctl` from [AUR](https://aur.archlinux.org/packages/repoctl) using your preferred method, or if you have `go` installed, then you can install or update with:

 ```
-go get github.com/cassava/repoctl
+go get -u github.com/cassava/repoctl
 ```

 ### Usage